oxfamamerica/django-media-explorer/README.md

     entry = RichTextField()
 ```

-After you add media fields to your model you can add data via the admin page ([See screenshot](https://s3.amazonaws.com/media.oxfamamerica.org/images/github/add_blog.png))
+After you add media fields to your model you can add data via the admin page ([See screenshot](https://s3.amazonaws.com/media.oxfamamerica.org/images/github/add_blog.png) - the button on the extreme right in the WYSIWYG is the DME plugin button.
+It will allow you to insert media elements into your entry.)

 You can also add data programatically like this.